 A conditional Green Card is a temporary Green Card valid for two years.
 An EB-5 investor first receives a conditional card before he/she can receive a green card without conditions.
 When the investor successfully applies for a removal of conditions, the investor and his immediate family members are given a permanent Green Card.

 This is the document which needs to be filed once you have invested into a project.
 The I-526 Petition demonstrates that the investor has invested the required amount into a suitable EB-5 project.
 The I-526 petition also demonstrates that the capital invested has come from a lawful source of funds.
 The applicant therefore must provide evidence that is traceable, proving the funds were obtained legally.

 Upon approval of an I-526 Petition, you must wait for notification from the U.S. Consulate in your home country (if you are not in the U.S.) to prepare documents for the Visa interview.
 At the interview, the consulate officer may address the issues and information printed on the I-526 application, including asking for a summary of the nature of your immigrant investment.
 If you and your family are in the United States, then you may be able to apply for an Adjustment of Status by filing form I-485 with supporting documents.
 The application may be filed at the appropriate office of the US Citizenship Immigration Services (USCIS).
 You should speak with an immigration attorney regarding the benefits of both, as one may be less advisable.

 The most common reason for rejection of the EB-5 visa application is the failure of the applicant to reveal that he/she had legally earned the invested money.
-The applicants need to prove that his entire investment must be lawfully gained through the legal business process, sales, investment or through inheritance.
+The applicant needs to prove that his/her entire investment is lawfully gained through the legal business process, sales, investment or through inheritance.
 If there is any kind of hint regarding the illegal financial gain, soon the visa application will be denied.
-Thus, if you want a permanent residency in United States through the EB-5 Visa Plan, make sure all your funding is earned legally.
+Thus, if you want a permanent residency in the United States through the EB-5 Visa Plan, make sure all your funding is earned legally.